francois-rozet/sudoku/README.md

 python python/digits.py <image0> <image1> <image2> ...
 ```

+You can also use the flag `-v` to display the intermediate processing steps.

 ## Annotated Sudoku grid database

 This repository also contains Sudoku grid pictures, each with an associated `.dat` file reprensenting the digits in the grid.